eoinlarkin/eoinlarkin/README.md

 ### Hi there 👋

-Welcome to my GitHub page.....!
+Welcome to my GitHub profile page.....!

 I'm a statistician / actuary working in Insurance with a keen interest in coding and technology.
 My repositories are focused on data science and personal coding projects.

 I have a Msc. in Data Science and I'm currently completing a Diploma in Full Stack Software Development